brian-gee/java-development/README.md

-# java-development @ McFatter
+# java-development

-These are some java project files for a java development course I am currently enrolled in at McFatter Technical College.
+These are some java project files for a java development course I am currently enrolled in.